coreinfrastructure/best-practices-badge/criteria.md

   - how to install it
   - how to start it
   - how to use it (possibly with a tutorial using examples)
   - how to use it securely (e.g., what to do and what not to do) if that is an appropriate topic for the software.
-- The project MUST include reference documentation that describes its interface.
-- If required security documentation need not be long, since the software SHOULD be designed to be secure by default.
+The security documentation need not be long, since the software SHOULD be designed to be secure by default.  [documentation-basics]
+- The project MUST include reference documentation that describes its interface. [documentation-interface]
 - Hypertext links to non-project material MAY be used, as long as the linked-to information is available.

 ### Change control

 *Public version-controlled source repository*&#8224;

-- The project MUST have a version-controlled source repository that is publicly readable.
+- The project MUST have a version-controlled source repository that is publicly readable. [repo]
-- This source repository MUST track what changes were made, who made the changes, and when the changes were made.
+- This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]
-- The public repository MUST NOT include only final releases; it MUST release interim versions for review before release.
+- The public repository MUST NOT include only final releases; it MUST release interim versions for review before release. [repo-interim]
 - It is RECOMMENDED that projects use common distributed version control software such as git, though git is not specifically required.
 - Projects MAY use private (non-public) branches in specific cases while the change is not publicly released, e.g., for fixing vulnerabilities before the vulnerability is revealed to the public.
 - *Rationale*:  This enables easy tracking and public review.
 Some OSS projects do not use a version control system or do not provide public access to it, but the lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.

 *Bug reporting process*&#8224;

-- There MUST be a process (e.g., using an issue tracker or a mailing list) for users to submit bug reports where developers will respond.
+- There MUST be a process (e.g., using an issue tracker or a mailing list) for users to submit bug reports where developers will respond. [report-process]
 - There MUST be responses to bug reports; it is acceptable if enhancements aren't responded to.
-Ideally all bugs would get a response, but that is not required.
+Ideally all bugs would get a response, but that is not required. [report-responses]
-- Reports and responses MUST be archived for later searching.
+- Reports and responses MUST be archived for later searching. [report-archive]
 - It is RECOMMENDED that an issue tracker be used for tracking individual issues.

 *Unique version numbering*&#8224;

-- The project MUST have a unique version number for each release intended to be used by users.
+- The project MUST have a unique version number for each release intended to be used by users. [version-unique]
 - The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
 - Commit id's (or similar) MAY be used as as version numbers, since they are unique, but note that these can cause problems for users (since users cannot determine as easily whether or not they're up-to-date).
 - It is RECOMMENDED that git users apply tags to releases.